srikrsna/protoc-gen-mock/README.md

-# protoc-gen-defaults
+# protoc-gen-mock

-Generates base implementation for gRPC services that allows to add methods to gRPC services without breaking existing builds.
+Generates mock implementation for gRPC services that allows to use gRPC services in UI Testing and Mock Testing.

 ### Example